aireytf/Week2-Challenge-Portfolio/README.md

 When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport.

 I succeeded in all but the last feature, as I ran out of time to include full and appropriate media qualites to make my site responsive on various screen sizes and devices.

+I have, also, included a CV section in my header (though this was beyond the minimum required features for this challenge.
+I will include a link to my CV, as I update this portfolio overtime.

 ## Table of Contents